MrMechanics/solFEM_v3/README.md

 Tutorials:
 ----------

-  [x] -- Written documentation accessed from inside the program -- NEEDS MAJOR UPGRADE!
+- Written documentation accessed from inside the program -- NEEDS MAJOR UPGRADE!
-  [ ] -- Youtube video tutorials -- HOPEFULLY COMING SOON!
+- Youtube video tutorials -- HOPEFULLY COMING SOON!
-  [x] -- Case files that can be used to see working examples (..\solFEM_v3\Example Mesh Files) -- MORE EXAMPLE MESHES COMING!
+- Case files that can be used to see working examples (..\solFEM_v3\Example Mesh Files) -- MORE EXAMPLE MESHES COMING!